tlemane/kmindex/docs/kmindex/docs/construction.md

          --nb-cell - Number of cells in counting Bloom filter.
          --bitw    - Number of bits per cell. {2}
                      - Abundances are indexed by log2 classes (nb classes = 2^{bitw})
-                       For example, using --bwidth 3 resulting in the following classes:
+                       For example, using --bitw 3 resulting in the following classes:
                          0 -> 0
                          1 -> [1,2)
                          2 -> [2,4)